dijasila/Atomic-Simulation-Recipees/docs/src/explanations/formalpolarization.rst

    polarisation.

-   An illustration of the dependence of the polarization change on the choice of unit cell when computed using Eq. ([eq:P]).
+   An illustration of the dependence of the polarization change on the choice of unit cell when computed using Eq. (:eq:`P`).
 Here we induce a change in the electron density by moving an atom which could induce a change in the polarization of the material.
 However, depending on the choice of unit cell (top and bottom panel) some fractional amount